dmbates/Wordlegames.jl/README.md

    3 │      3   2597  36011     1.0      1.58496  🟩🟩🟩🟩🟩    242
 ```

-Because there are more targets initially in Primel than in Wordle, the mean number of guesses is greater but the standard deviation is smaller, perhaps because the number of possible characters at each position (10) is smaller than for Wordle (26).
+Because there are more targets initially in Primel than in Wordle, the mean number of guesses is greater.
+However, the standard deviation of the length of Primel games played this way is smaller than that for Wordle, perhaps because the number of possible characters at each position (10) is smaller than for Wordle (26).

 ```jl
 julia> nguessprimel = [length(playgame!(primel, k).guesses) for k in axes(primel.active, 1)];